hypervel/hypervel.org/docs/docs/filesystem.md

 composer require league/flysystem-sftp-v3 "^3.0"
 ```

-Laravel Hyperf's Flysystem integrations work great with SFTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
+Hypervel's Flysystem integrations work great with SFTP; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
 If you need to configure an SFTP filesystem, you may use the configuration example below:

 ```php
 'sftp' => [